Distance to Innsbruck Airport: 106km

-The route from Innsbruck follows the main Inn valley motorway up to where the road splits for Ischgl or St Anton.
-The route through to St Anton is much improved over previous years with the construction of tunnels and dual carriageway sections.
+Getting from Innsbruck airport to St Anton involves following the main Inn valley motorway up to where the road splits for Ischgl or St Anton.
+The road through to St Anton is much improved over previous years with the construction of tunnels and dual carriageway sections.

-Zurich Airport is a popular airport for those arriving via scheduled flight.
-Those who have not arranged a transfer will find a local bus company runs a feeder bus into the Arlberg during the Saturday daytime.
-The rail connections to Langen am Arlberg followed by a bus or taxi are another alternative.
+Zurich Airport is a popular airport for those arriving via scheduled flights.
+Those who have not arranged a transfer will find a local bus company runs a feeder bus into the Arlberg during the Saturday daytime hours.
+The rail connections from Zurich to Langen am Arlberg followed by a bus or taxi are another alternative.

-Those hiring a car would probably be best to take the route from Zurich via St Gallen and then joining the Austrian motorway via Feldkirch and the route up towards the Arlberg pass.
+Those hiring a car would probably be best to take the route from Zurich via St Gallen and then join the Austrian motorway via Feldkirch and the route up towards the Arlberg pass.
 In bad weather the Arlberg tunnel is a recommended choice.

 Friedrichshafen Airport, as one of the "new" destinations for winter charters and low-cost flights, has transformed itself into a popular option for visitors wanting to head for the resorts of the Arlberg.
 The road from the airport follows the northern shore of Lake Constance before joining the Austrian motorway at Bregenz and following the same route as the one from Zurich above.